 Once upon a time there was a hunter who went out into the bush with his rifle.
 There, he caught sight of two wild boars one walking behind the other.
 The hunter took aim and shot at the second wild boar but something that astonished him happened: The leader ran away, while the other one did not seem to know what to do.
-It was left standing with something that looked like a dry twig in its mouth.
+It was left standing with something that looked like a dry twig in it's mouth.

 The hunter carefully approached, because he thought the wild boar would attack him.
 He soon noticed that it stood where it had stopped, without following his friend.
 Curious, the hunter came closer to have a better look.
 Then he saw, that what had looked like a dry twig, was the tail of the wild boar that had run away.
-Now the hunter understood that the wild boar was blind, and that his bullet had all different allequal
+Now the hunter understood that the wild boar was blind, and that his bullet had hit the leader's tail and had cut it off.
+He caught the blind wild boar and took it home and all the while it still carried the cut off tail in it's mouth.